2009 Chicago Sky season

-The 2009 WNBA season is the 4th for the Chicago Sky of the Women's National Basketball Association.
+The 2009 WNBA season was the 4th for the Chicago Sky of the Women's National Basketball Association.
 Steven Key returned as coach - marking the first time in franchise history that the Sky did not have to hire a new coach after 1 year.
-The Sky received the 3rd Overall pick in the 2009 WNBA Draft and used it on Maryland guard Kristi Toliver.
+The Sky received the 3rd Overall pick in the 2009 WNBA draft and used it on Maryland guard Kristi Toliver.

 Transactions

 Houston Comets Dispersal Draft

 With the Houston Comets ceasing operation and based on the 2008 records of teams, the Sky selected 3rd in the Dispersal Draft.